What is Nopal Cactus?

-Short change fatty acids help heal Leaky Gut Syndrome, reduce intestinal inflammation and increase the variety of essential bacteria residing in the gut.
-This leads to increased immune function, a stronger bacterial defence system and the healing of intestinal permeability .
+Short-Chain Fatty Acids help to heal Leaky Gut Syndrome, reduce intestinal inflammation, nourish the cells that line the colon plus increase the strength and variety of all the essential bacteria residing in the gut.
+This leads to a more robust immune system, greater waste removal via the bowel, improved digestion, a stronger bacterial defence system and the healing of intestinal permeability.
 Animal studies further show that obese rats, when fed a high fat and sucrose diet, their health improved after consuming Nopal Cactus.
-There was an increase in the numbers of beneficial bacteria and Dysbiosis and Inflammation were reduced.
+There was an increase in the numbers of beneficial bacteria and a reduction of Dysbiosis and Inflammation.

 So it's not just a prickly old pear after all!

 Nutritional Content Of Nopal Cactus

 Thankfully, the US Department of Agriculture provides detailed nutritional content for 100g of raw Nopal Cactus Nopales.
 See the table below;

 Who would have thought the Nopal Cactus could do so much.
 I just wish it could mow the lawn, do the dishes or complete my tax return as well!